takenet/lime-csharp/README.md

 ### Closing the session

-The server is responsible for closing the session and it can do it any time, just sending a **finished session envelope** to the client.
-But the client can request the end of it, simply by sending an **finishing session envelope** to the server.
+The server is responsible for closing the session and it can do it any time by sending a **finished session envelope** to the client, but the client can ask the server to finish it simply by sending a **finishing session envelope**.

-The server should close the transport after sending the finished or failed session envelope and the client after receiving they.
+The server should close the transport after sending the finished or failed session envelope and the client after receiving any session envelope after the session was established.
 The ```ClientChannel``` and ```ServerChannel``` classes already closes the transport in these cases.

 #### Examples
 ##### Closing by the client side